1. Decide on your approach to performance review calibration

 Remember those performance review guidelines you developed in step one?
 You may have already shared those with your managers; if not, be sure to do so now.
 Managers should be able to easily access and refer to these guidelines.
 Your managers may also benefit from continuous learning and DEI training to fight unconscious bias.

-— Performance reviews are crucial for employee success!
-Learn how Leapsome can supercharge your performance review process, and check out our playbooks on how to write an employee performance review and how to run a leadership performance review. 😉
+Check out our playbooks on how to write a performance review and how to run a leadership performance review. 😉